Gavriil1/arcadegame/README.md

 ###  JS Validation

 The JS of the website was validated using the https://jshint.com/ Validation Service.

-T
+I have to js files: index.js and form.js.
+The script shows undefined or not used variables.
+All the alerts are false positive.

 <details><summary>indxex.js</summary>

-https://jshint.com/  has shown "One Undefined variables" and "Four unused variables" for index.js.
-These are false positive alerts. all "unused variables" are in use.
-KeyboardEvent is defined and used to move user.

 <img src="docs\js-validator\index-js-validator.png">